 We work to achieve an even distribution between men and women, and other genders in Greenpeace, and people from different backgrounds.
-In 2019 48,95% of our employees were male, 50,34% females and 0,69% didn't identify with a gender.
+In 2019 46,88% of our employees were male, 51,88% were female, and 1,25% did not identify as a gender.
 Among our member recruiters in Fundraising, the distribution is variable depending on the season, but are often represented by more women than men.

 Our Volunteer Unit has increased their knowledge about Diversity & Inclusion and it has become a firmly anchored value in our Volunteer Coordination work.
-Our Volunteer Unit surveys the Nordic volunteer community biannually.
-The last survey in April 2019 showed that 77% of volunteers Strongly agreed or agreed that GPN works to promote a diverse, open and inclusive volunteering programme.
+Our Volunteer Unit surveys the Nordic volunteer community annually.
+The last survey in November 2020 showed that 88% of volunteers Strongly agreed or agreed that GPN works to promote a diverse, open and inclusive volunteering programme.

-The survey further showed that 60% of our volunteers are female, 35% male and 1,5% non-binary.
-This is an increase in females/decrease in males, from the 55/45 split in the last survey in 2018.
+The survey further showed that 65% of our volunteers are female, 30% male and 5% are non-binary.
+This is an increase in females/decrease in males, from the last survey in 2019.

-Age data tells us that 41% of the volunteers are aged between 18 - 30 years, 32% are aged between 31 - 40 years, and that there is a fairly even age distribution of volunteers between the ages of 40 - 80 years.
+Age data tells us that 57% of the volunteers are aged between 25 - 40 years.
+Outside of this range there is a fairly even age distribution of volunteers between the ages of 40 - 77 years.

-The next survey, which will provide updated diversity data from our volunteer network, is scheduled for the first quarter of 2020.
+The next survey, which will provide updated diversity data from our volunteer network, is scheduled for the fourth quarter of 2021.

 "Embracing diversity, means celebrating the similarities and differences that make each person unique.
-Inclusion is the means by which we put diversity into action"
+Inclusion is the means by which we put diversity into action, Equity means treating people in such a way that everyone has the potential for the same outcome, while acknowledging that there is social inequality requiring varying levels of support may be needed to access the same opportunities.."

-Why Diversity and Inclusion is important to Greenpeace
+Why Equity, Diversity and Inclusion is important to Greenpeace

-We have clear guidelines on how we work with diversity and inclusion and we ensure our communication is reflecting the diversity of the organisation and have a norm-critical perspective to broaden the perception of our organisation.
+We have clear guidelines on how we work with diversity, equity and inclusion and we ensure our communication is reflecting the diversity of the organisation and have a norm-critical perspective to broaden the perception of our organisation.